American Head & Neck Society

 Objectives: The goal of the program is to train outstanding head and neck surgeons by providing advanced training in all aspects of care for the head and neck cancer patient.
 The program will cultivate a wide range of operative skills used in the management of head and neck cancer and reconstruction.
 The fellowship will provide a thorough grounding in the knowledge base required for independent practice as a subspecialist in head and neck oncology.
 The fellow will also work within a multidisciplinary team to understand that the contemporary management of head and neck cancer requires a comprehensive approach to care.

 Supervision, Teaching & Call: The Fellow will be supervised by faculty for complex head and neck cases, with greater independence and responsibility over the course of the year.
 The Fellow will supervise and teach residents in clinic at Parkland and in the operating room for appropriate cases.
-The Fellow will share faculty call on a rotating weekly basis, averaging 1 week/7-9 weeks.
+The Fellow will share faculty call on a rotating weekly basis, averaging a total of 4-5 weeks over the year.

 Share: